tingerrr/typst-test/README.md

 This is work in progress, as such no stability guarantees are made, any commit may change the behavior of various commands.
 Such changes will be documented in the [migration log][migrating].

+The tag `ci-semi-stable` is available to use typst-test in CI, see [`test.yml`][ci-workflow] for an example workflow which will run typst-test for PRs and pushes to your repo.
+This tag will only be bumped when critical bugs related to exisiting functionality are fixed.
+It will be retired once typst-test reaches `0.1.0`.

 ## Tutorial
 You can install typst-test by running:
 ```bash